confluentinc/ksql/docs-md/tutorials/materialized.md

 ### Start the stack

-We'll need to set up and launch the services in the stack.
-To do this, we'll need to make a couple of files.
+To set up and launch the services in the stack, a few files need to be created first.

 MySQL requires some custom configuration to play well with Debezium, so let's take care of that first.
 Debezium has a dedicated [tutorial](https://debezium.io/documentation/reference/1.1/assemblies/cdc-mysql-connector/as_setup-the-mysql-server.html) on this if you're interested, but this guide covers just the essentials.
 Make a new file at `mysql/custom-config.cnf` with the following content: